instructor-ai/instructor-rb/docs/examples/action_items.md

 }
 ```

-In this example, the **`extractActionItems`** function successfully identifies and segments the action items, assigning them priorities, assignees, subtasks, and dependencies as discussed in the meeting.
+In this example, the **`extract_action_items`** method successfully identifies and segments the action items, assigning them priorities, assignees, subtasks, and dependencies as discussed in the meeting.

 By automating this process, you can ensure that important tasks and details are not lost in the sea of meeting minutes, making project management more efficient and effective.